 Ad (c) introducing an NG-RAN triggered class 1 procedure to establish shared NG-U resources.

 This would result in something like the following: (only successful case illustrated, more in one of the Annexes.)

+8.17.x.2 Successful Operation